Ramgarh, Uttarakhand

 Ramgarh is a small hill station and tourist destination on the way to Mukteshwar in Nainital district of Uttarakhand, India.
 This place is rich in orchards.
 An unobstructed view of the snow-capped ranges of the Himalayas from this place can be seen.
 The place was once the cantonment of the English army.
-The famous poets Rabindra Nath Tagore and social worker Narain Swami had established their ashrams over here.
+The famous poets Rabindranath Tagore and social worker Narain Swami had established their ashrams over here.

 The writers Ramdhari Singh 'Dinkar' and Sachchidananda Hirananda Vatsyayan, famous by his pen-name "Agyeya" also lived here.
 There is also a library dedicated to famous Hindi poet writer Mahadevi Varma, who got the idea of writing Lachma, the famous story, in Ramgarh.

 Geography

 Ramgarh is located at 29.45°N 79.55°E. Ramgarh is divided into parts- Talla (lower part) and the Malla (Upper part).
 It has an average elevation of 1,518 metres (4,980 feet).
 The altitude ranges from 1,400 metres in the Talla (Lower) Ramgarh valley to 1,900 metres in Malla (Upper) Ramgarh.
 The East-West ridge above Malla Ramgarh has an elevation of 2000–2350 metres.